XPRIZE Rainforest was announced on 19 November 2019 in Los Angeles, California.

-The competition will take place in three rounds over four years.
-Following the competition, an additional two years will be devoted to amplifying the impacts of the Rainforest XPRIZE.
+The competition will take place in four rounds over five years.
+Following the competition, an additional year will be devoted to amplifying the impacts of the Rainforest XPRIZE.

 Teams can come from anywhere.
 They are often startups, university groups, high school students, people from the Maker- or Hackerspace, small to midsize companies, families, or even individuals.
 They can come from scientific and/or technical disciplines, including but not limited to robotics, VR, AI, biodiversity, ecology, remote sensing, or big data.
 We also encourage teams from local forest communities to join.
 We believe a good idea can come from anyone!

 You can follow the competition at rainforest.xprize.org.
 Whether you just want to learn more and amplify the reach and impact of this competition or want to directly support teams with resources and expertise, there is an opportunity to participate without competing.
 Also join the XPRIZE Discord server to meet directly with team members and discuss your big ideas.

-Insights are a new understanding of the ecosystem and may include, but are not limited to, new ecological dependencies, biodiversity and climate connectivity, anthropological findings, or even sustainable societal interactions with the forest.
+Insights are a new understanding of the ecosystem and may include, but are not limited to, new ecological dependencies, biodiversity, climate connectivity, anthropological findings, undiscovered threats or even sustainable societal interactions with the forest.

 Teams will own their intellectual property on any technology or data integration techniques and processes they develop as part of their competition entry.
 XPRIZE and the competing teams will adhere to the Convention on Biological Diversity, CARE and FAIR principles, and national or international regulations regarding both ownership of the data (biological or otherwise) and the insights produced as part of the competition as outlined in the Competitor Agreement.